 NOTE: You do not have to use organic ingredients and this bread will turn out just fine.
 It’s a personal choice.

-I’ve found when using whole grain flour that you need a higher moisture content.
+Note: I’ve found when using whole grain flour that you need a higher moisture content (hydration).
 Or, even baking in a dry climate or during the winter for me, the dough needs a higher moisture content.

 It’s all about the feel of the bread.
 You want it to feel wet but not so wet that it isn’t manageable.
 I will often hold back about 50 grams or roughly 1/4 cup of the water that the recipe calls for.

-After I get the ingredients mixed, if the dough feels dry, I’ll add the additional water.
+After I get the ingredients mixed, if the dough feels dry, I’ll mix in the additional water.
 Sometimes you’ll need even more than that.
 Just keep adding a little bit at a time.
 It will not take you long to get the feel of what you want.
 This isn’t a real wet dough.

 Shaping bread dough